 The Health Information Exchange Coordinating Committee (HIECC) was created in December 2007 to advise the Agency for Health Care Administration in developing and implementing a strategy to establish a privacy-protected, secure, and integrated statewide network for the exchange of electronic health records.
-During 2013, the HIECC received quarterly updates on the implementation status of Florida HITECH programs and recommended goals for 2014.
+During 2014, the HIECC received quarterly updates on the implementation status of Florida Health Information Technology for Economic and Clinical Health (HITECH) programs and recommended goals for 2015.